 Top View Of Ice Cream In Cup

-From a blood sugar perspective, you might also want to pay attention to net carbs.
+From a blood sugar perspective, pay attention to net carbs.

-Lastly, follow the recommended serving size so you can watch your carbohydrate intake.
+Lastly, follow the recommended serving size to watch your carbohydrate intake.

 How Does Breyers Carb Smart Ice Cream Compare to Regular Ice Cream?

 Compared to regular ice cream, Breyers Carb Smart offers reduced sugar, calories, and carbohydrates.
-It contains artificial sweeteners and sugar alcohols that don’t cause your blood sugar to spike.
+It contains artificial sweeteners and sugar alcohols that don’t spike blood sugar.

-Traditional ice creams have high amounts of added sugar, such as corn syrup and cane sugar, that can cause weight gain and blood sugar spikes.
-Not to mention, they’re rich in calories and carbs.
+Traditional ice creams have high amounts of added sugar, such as corn syrup and cane sugar, which can cause weight gain and blood sugar spikes.
+They’re also rich in calories and carbs.

 For example, regular vanilla ice cream from Breyers has 170 calories, 19 grams of sugar, 19 grams of carbs, and zero dietary fiber.
 More decadent flavors like Rocky Road and Chocolate Peanut Butter have even more.